-Learn more about how your family can use our services so you can focus on your child’s health and well-being.
+Learn more about how your family can use our services.

-Families eligible to stay should meet these criteria:
+Families are eligible to stay if they meet these criteria:

 - The patient must be 21 years of age or younger.

-- A pregnant woman with a high risk pregnancy must be accompanied by another adult.
+- A pregnant woman with a high risk pregnancy.

 - Minor parents (under age 18) who are unmarried and not legally emancipated must be accompanied by a parent or legal guardian.